rnutall/Pre-work-study-guide/README.md

-# Pre-work-study-guide
+# Prework-study-guide
-a study guide for course pre-work
+a study guide for course prework